mapircamera/Kernel/kernel-lenses.md

 #Kernel Lenses

-###Each lens has been matched to a particular Kernel sensor board to provide optimal optical results.
-You may install other lenses following these guidelines but there is no post processing assistance available at this time for them (vignette correction, etc).
+###Each m12 lens has been matched to a particular Kernel sensor board to provide optimal optical results.
+You may install other lenses (such as the CS/C mount Kernel) following these guidelines but there is no post processing assistance available at this time for them (vignette correction, etc).

 ##6.0mm f/2.0 (1.2MP Sensor)